rwdevlead/terraform-codespaces/labs/lab_02_create_your_first_resource/aws.md

 terraform apply
 ```

-Review the proposed changes and type 'yes' when prompted to confirm.
+Review the proposed changes and type `yes` when prompted to confirm.

 ### 7. Verify the Resource